 Rigatoni with Sausage and Fresh Mozzarella Recipe

-Last night my wife took my youngest to knitting class so my 11 year old and I decided to prepare a delicious pasta dinner together.
-I didn’t want to go to the grocery store and wanted to finish up some leftovers like the link of cooked Italian sweet sausage from Sunday and that 1/2 egg of fresh mozzarella cheese.
+Last night my wife took my youngest to knitting class, so my 11-year-old and I decided to prepare a delicious pasta dinner together.
+I wanted to avoid going to the grocery store and wanted to finish up some leftovers like the link of cooked sweet Italian sausage from Sunday and that ½ egg of fresh mozzarella cheese.

 We came up with this simple pasta dish on the fly.
-In the time it took us to cook the pasta, we were able to prep and prepare a simply delicious sauce.
-My daughter picked out the mezzi rigatoni from the pantry but a penne pasta would have worked just as well.
+In the time it took us to cook the pasta, we could prep and prepare a simply delicious sauce.
+My daughter picked out the mezzi rigatoni from the pantry, but a penne pasta would have worked just as well.

 I wouldn't use spaghetti or linguini for this dish because of the sauce.
-Heartier pastas work well with heartier sauces, and this was definitely a hearty sauce.
+Heartier kinds of pasta work well with heartier sauces, and this was a hearty sauce.

-Sausage – we used some leftover sausage that I pan roasted in our wood burning oven but I think you could use fresh sausage too.
-In fact, if I had not already cooked the sausage, I would have used fresh but removed it from the casing and browned it up a bit.
+We used some leftover sausage that I pan-roasted in our wood-burning oven, but you could use fresh sausage too.
+If I had not already cooked the sausage, I would have used fresh but removed it from the casing and browned it up a bit.

-Brown Stock – brown stock, also called Glace de Viande, is a combination of beef and veal stock that is used by professional chefs for making soups, stews and sauces.
+Brown stock, also called Glace de Viande, combines beef and veal stock that professional chefs use for making soups, stews, and sauces.
 It's one of the first things culinary students learn to make in culinary school.

-I always have on hand a commercial brown stock reduction called Glace de Viande Gold that comes in a highly concentrated reduction.
-I used approximately 1/2 ounce of this product with 1/2 cup of pasta water but you could use a homemade or commercial beef stock or even chicken stock if that's all you have in your pantry.
+I always have a commercial brown stock reduction called Glace de Viande Gold that comes in a highly concentrated reduction.
+I used approximately ½ ounce of this product with ½ cup of pasta water, but you could use homemade or commercial beef stock or even chicken stock if that's all you have in your pantry.

-Mezzi Rigatoni – Mezzi means half-sized, so mezzi rigatoni is a half-sized rigatoni pasta.
-Rigatoni, one of the most popular forms of pasta in Italy, is a tube shaped pasta, larger than penne but without the angled cut on the ends.
-The translation for riga is lined and rigati is translated as ridged so I guess you can say rigatoni is lined with ridges.
+Mezzi means half-sized, so mezzi rigatoni is a half-sized rigatoni pasta.
+Rigatoni, one of Italy's most popular forms of pasta, is a tube-shaped pasta, larger than penne but without the angled cut on the ends.
+The translation for Riga is lined, and rigati is translated as ridged, so you can say rigatoni is lined with ridges.

 Pasta with Sausage and Fresh Mozzarella Recipe

-Start by heating up a pot of salted water for the pasta.
+- Start by heating a pot of salted water for the pasta.
 Be sure to check out my pasta cooking tips.
-When the water is at a boil, add the pasta and cook until al dente.
+Add the pasta and cook until al dente when the water is at a boil.

-Heat up a small sauce pan and when hot, add the olive oil.
-When the olive oil is hot but not smoking, add the onion and cook on medium-high heat for a couple of minutes.
+- Heat a small saucepan, and when hot, add the olive oil.
+When the olive oil is hot but not smoking, add the shallot and cook on medium-high heat for a few minutes.

-Add the garlic, being careful not to let it burn.
-I will shake the pan or use a wooden spoon to prevent this from happening.
+- Add the garlic, being careful not to let it burn.
+I will shake the pan or use a wooden spoon to prevent this.
 I let that cook for about a minute and then added the cooked sausage and kalamata olives.